 Maintenance Supervisor Must-Have Resume Skills and Keywords

 Employers require a broad range of skills and qualifications in their descriptions of Maintenance Supervisor positions.
-The top three keywords make up 49.25% of the total set of top terms.
-Look to the Resume Checklist below to see how Electricity, Preventive Maintenance, and HVAC shares stack up against the share from resumes.
-Plumbing, Carpentry and Property Management represent an additionally healthy share of the employer Maintenance Supervisor job postings with their combined total of 27.42%.
-At 23.34%, Painting, Appliance Repair, Vendor Management, and EPA appear far less frequently, but are still a significant portion of the 10 top Maintenance Supervisor skills and requirements according to employers.
+The top three keywords make up 42.05% of the total set of top terms.
+Look to the Resume Checklist below to see how Electricity, Preventive Maintenance, and Technical shares stack up against the share from resumes.
+Plumbing, HVAC and Supervisory Experience represent an additionally healthy share of the employer Maintenance Supervisor job postings with their combined total of 29.74%.
+At 28.22%, Communication Skills, Compliance, Scheduling, and Customer Service appear far less frequently, but are still a significant portion of the 10 top Maintenance Supervisor skills and requirements according to employers.

 Job seeker resumes showcase a broad range of skills and qualifications in their descriptions of Maintenance Supervisor positions.
-The top three keywords represent 46.73% of the total set of top resume listed keywords.
-Look to the Resume Checklist below to investigate how Electricity, Preventive Maintenance, and Plumbing match up to employer job descriptions.
-HVAC, Painting, and Carpentry represent a very decent share of skills found on resumes for Maintenance Supervisor with 28.09% of the total.
-At 25.16%, Vendor Management, Welding, Hydraulics, and Managing Crews appear far less frequently, but are still a significant portion of the 10 top Maintenance Supervisor skills and qualifications found on resumes.
+The top three keywords represent 41.98% of the total set of top resume listed keywords.
+Look to the Resume Checklist below to investigate how Electricity, Plumbing, and Troubleshooting match up to employer job descriptions.
+HVAC, Preventive Maintenance, and Carpentry represent a very decent share of skills found on resumes for Maintenance Supervisor with 30.17% of the total.
+At 27.86%, Painting, Technical, Scheduling, and Customer Service appear far less frequently, but are still a significant portion of the 10 top Maintenance Supervisor skills and qualifications found on resumes.

 Here is a simple table of the top 10 skills and qualifications as listed by employers in Maintenance Supervisor job postings since January of 2018, followed by the top 10 skills and qualifications most commonly listed by people who held the title of Maintenance Supervisor on their resumes.